An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Introduction

-While SCA attacks increasingly become serious security threats to IoT devices, and in particular to those that operate in public spaces and are accessible by anyone, the computing platforms that power these devices and that handle personal, private, and critical data are, however, often not designed to protect from them.
-The commercially available microcontroller-based system-on-chips~(SoCs) that provide the computing and connection capabilities of the IoT devices indeed commonly execute cryptography applications, while not being meant to do so in a secure way, mostly due to cost-saving reasons~\cite{Barenghi_2019Access}.

-At the same time, the strict time-to-market pressures, combined with stringent constraints on energy, power consumption, and area, along with the rapidly evolving application domain, drive a shift towards flexible and general-purpose IoT platforms that may support operating systems to facilitate programmability.
+While SCA attacks increasingly become serious security threats to IoT devices, and in particular to those that operate in public spaces and are accessible by anyone, the computing platforms that power these devices and that handle sensitive and critical data are, however, often not designed to protect against them.
+Commercially available microcontroller-based system-on-chips (SoCs), which provide computing and connectivity capabilities to IoT devices, often execute cryptographic applications despite not being designed with security as a primary focus, primarily due to cost-saving considerations~\cite{Barenghi_2019Access}.
+Meanwhile, strict time-to-market pressures, combined with stringent constraints on energy, power consumption, and area, along with the rapidly evolving application domain, drive a shift towards flexible and general-purpose IoT platforms that may support operating systems to facilitate programmability.
 However, this trend towards general-purpose IoT devices results in more complex computing platforms, making side-channel vulnerability analysis increasingly challenging and necessitating the adoption of novel and efficient analysis frameworks.

-Conversely, the open literature does not provide a comprehensive hardware-software solution to tackle the challenge of SCA security on modern RISC-V-based platforms, which are promising candidates for secure-aware designs due to their open and royalty-free instruction set architecture~(ISA).
-The few RISC-V security-oriented solutions, e.g., OpenTitan~\cite{Meza_2023SP}, are not meant as general-purpose computing platforms and do not support the development of novel SCA attack and defense methodologies, while others focus their research effort solely on the hardware side while disregarding the software framework~\cite{DeCnudde_2018TCHES} or viceversa.
+In this context, the open literature lacks a comprehensive hardware-software solution to address the challenges of SCA security, particularly for modern RISC-V-based platforms, which are promising candidates for secure-aware designs due to their open and royalty-free instruction set architecture~(ISA).
+The few RISC-V security-oriented solutions, e.g., OpenTitan~\cite{Meza_2023SP}, are not meant as general-purpose computing platforms and do not support the development of novel SCA attack and defense methodologies, while others focus their research effort solely on the hardware side while disregarding the software framework~\cite{DeCnudde_2018TCHES} or vice versa.

 As new SCA attacks continue to emerge, designing novel IoT devices that are secure against them requires providing the system designers and security researchers with a sound and stable hardware-software platform that lets them focus on analyzing the security against SCA attacks and developing countermeasures to thwart the latter.
 Moreover, there is a need to not only detect the presence of vulnerabilities, i.e., of so-called information leakage, but also to pinpoint the specific signals in the hardware design that cause such leakage, enabling the designers with the possibility to more easily correct their systems and make them resistant to SCA attacks.